NAGANO JAPAN

 kanazawa

-The pass is a little more expensive than the JR East Pass – which costs JPY18,300 and covers 5 days of use over a two week period in Nagano and Niigata.
-While the East Pass good value and convenience for travelers staying within Nagano and Niigata, it doesn’t cover regions to the west of Kanazawa such as Kyoto and Osaka.
+The pass is also a little less expensive than the JR East Pass for the Nagano/Niigata area – which costs JPY27,000 and covers 5 days consecutive use in Nagano and Niigata, including taking the Shinkansen from Tokyo and trains to and from the airport.
+While the Nagano/Niigata Pass is a good value and convenient for travelers staying within Nagano and Niigata, it doesn’t cover regions to the west of Kanazawa such as Kyoto and Osaka.
 If you are making that journey i.e. Tokyo to Osaka or Osaka to Tokyo, then the Hokuriku Arch Pass should be of interest.
-For further information including a suggested itinerary, please refer to our ‘How To: Introducing the Hokuriku Arch Pass’ page.

 PLAN YOUR VISIT TO JAPAN